Maelstrom-rust part 1 - The beginning

 The workload would define the Requests the node would accept.
 At first glance, this seems like a great idea, but if you look at it for more than 20 seconds you'll notice that:

 a.
 Maelstrom's protocol allows a user to extend the messages passed, while my API made that rule more strict.
-I was imposing a constraint through my API that did not exist on the underlying protocol, and that's a no-no.
+I was imposing a constraint through my API that did not exist in the underlying protocol, and that's a no-no.

 b.
-If my type was malformed, any message arriving with a field 'type' that should be routed to my handler, would not, because the deserialization would fail
+If my type was malformed, any message arriving with a field 'type' that should be routed to my handler, would not - because the deserialization would fail.

 At the end of the day, I was trying to define something by applying constraints, instead of letting it be defined by what it does and does not do.